xapi-project/xs-opam/README.md

   opam repo add xs-opam https://github.com/xapi-project/xs-opam.git
   ```

-* For building and packaging this repo an an RPM.
+* For building and packaging this repo as an RPM.
 Running

   ```
   make spec